SamichlausDietlikon/samichlaus-dietlikon.ch/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=ey...
 ```

+> For better TS Error handling use the extension `Pretty TypeScript Errors`

 > Prettier extension is helpful & running `npm run format` before a PR

 > From Shadcn UI are all components.